Jordi-iranzo-martinez/Jordi-iranzo-martinez/content/Memlex/Memlex.md

 # Personalización / Personalization

 Las tarjetas de normativa están organizadas en paquetes temáticos.
 Puedes recibir la normativa que necesites escribiendo directamente a jordi.im@proton.me.
+Puedes suscribirte si quieres recibir noticias cuando existan algunas nuevas y recibir descuentos exclusivos. **Por favor, ten en cuenta que al ser un producto digital no pueden aplicar devoluciones y por lo tanto no existen reembolsos.**

 _The legal flashcards are organized into thematic packs.
-You can request specific regulations by writing directly to jordi.im@proton.me._

-Puedes suscribirte si quieres recibir noticias cuando existan algunas nuevas y recibir descuentos exclusivos.

-_You may also subscribe if you wish to receive updates when new cards are released and gain access to exclusive discounts._
+You can request specific regulations by writing directly to jordi.im@proton.me.
+You may also subscribe if you wish to receive updates when new cards are released and gain access to exclusive discounts.
+Please note that as this is a digital product, returns are not applicable and therefore refunds are not available._

-**Por favor, ten en cuenta que al ser un producto digital no pueden aplicar devoluciones y por lo tanto no existen reembolsos.**

-_Please note that as this is a digital product, returns are not applicable and therefore refunds are not available._

 <!-- MailerLite Universal -->
 <script>